Gymnast Jake Jarman claims his second gold medal of the 2022 Commonwealth Games

 The 20-year-old rising star delivered a towering score of 15.3 on his favourite apparatus to seize the initiative before Hall, stricken by a foot injury, just failed to do enough to snatch the title on his concluding high bar routine.

+In an equally thrilling finish to the women’s event, Ondine Achampong took silver behind Georgia Godwin of Australia, but home city favourite Alice Kinsella was left heartbroken after a fall from the beam saw her plummet out of medal contention.

-“I was quite nervous today,” admitted Jarman.
+“I was quite nervous today,” admitted Jarman, who finished with a score of 83.450, ahead of Hall’s 82.9.
 “I’ve done a European Championships before and I remember I struggled to keep everything together, but my team supported me and they really showed me I could do this.

 “I normally do a different vault with a slightly lower start value but recently it’s been a bit more inconsistent, so I decided to swap that up.
 The team final was the first time I had landed it in competition, but I really felt I could do it.”